 While their active lifestyle makes them a joy for families with children, Persians are still prone to a number of hereditary and congenital conditions that can adversely affect their health – and your family’s vacation fund.
 Some of the conditions and illnesses Persians are prone to include kidney diseases such as polycystic kidney disease; heart problems such as hypertrophic cardiomyopathy; joint conditions such as hip dysplasia; eye conditions such as progressive retinal atrophy; dental problems such as gingivitis; and respiratory disorders such as brachycephalic syndrome.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Persian inherits his father’s bad eyes or his mother’s poor heart, you’re covered.